IvanGrimes/formhandler.js/README.md

   },
 });
 ```
-After that FormHandler instance will be initialized with default settings.
+After that formhandler.js instance will be initialized with default settings.

 ## API